-- Key Information - Include your address and contact number, your doctor’s name and contacts, police department contacts, the nearest fire department and the name and contacts of the closest kin or friend to whom your sitter can turn in case they cannot get ahold of you in an emergency.
+- Key Information - Include your address and contact number, your doctor’s name and phone number, police and fire department numbers, and the name and cell numbers of the closest kin or friend to whom your sitter can turn in case they cannot get ahold of you in an emergency.

-Also, make sure that you have spoken with the relative or friend to let them know what the arrangements are and that you have left their details with the therapist or babysitter.
+Also, make sure that you have spoken with the relative or friend to let them know what the arrangements are and that you have left their details with your babysitter.

-- Key Instructions - Be sure also to leave written instructions on the critical details such as what kinds of food to feed the child at what times, dosages of medicine, and when to administer it, bedtime and toileting routines, and methods of dealing with behavioral issues.
+- Key Instructions - Be sure also to leave written instructions on the critical details such as what kinds of food your child eats and at what times, dosages of medicine, and when to administer it, bedtime and toileting routines, and methods of dealing with behavioral issues.

-Also, the type of clothes to dress the child in at different times of the day and any other details that you feel will be important for the well being of your child.
+Also, think about including the type of clothes to dress the child in at different times of the day and any other details that you feel will be important for the well-being of your child.

-Do not forget to plan for the welfare of the babysitter as well.
+Do not forget to plan for the welfare of your babysitter as well.

-You do not want him or her either leaving the child alone to go out and get something important or even going out with the child into an environment which is not conducive with their condition.
+You do not want them having to leave your child alone to go out and get something important or take your child into an environment that is not conducive to their condition.

-You should plan and agree for the babysitter’s food, sleeping arrangements, and access to a telephone.
+You should plan for and agree ahead of time on the babysitter’s food, sleeping arrangements, and access to a phone.

 Now that you have found a babysitter for your little one, the next step is to deal with the feelings of guilt that are likely to arise.

 The first thing to realize is you aren’t alone.
-61 percent of preschool going children who are under five years are in a regular child care arrangement .
-Here are tips to manage the guilt.
+About 61 percent of preschool children under five years of age are in a regular child care arrangement (source).
+Here are a few tips for managing the guilt.

-- Does the caregiver’s style align with my parenting style?
+- Does the babysitter’s caregiving style align with my parenting style?

 - Are they trained in CPR and first aid?